Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

 Beyond these direct comparisons, the methods differed in sampling quality.
-PF achieved excellent convergence, with ESS exceeding 2000 and $\mathbf{\hat{R}}$ values close to 1, indicating robust posterior exploration and well-mixed chains (Supplementary Tables~\ref{suppl table: ess values sir} and \ref{suppl table: mcmc diagnostics sir}).
-CNF, in contrast, showed deviations in SBC calibration diagnostics (Supplementary~\autoref{fig:calibration_sir}), reflecting limitations of the amortized posterior.
-Notably, these calibration issues were not apparent in the parameter recovery plots: recovered parameters aligned closely with the ground truth and error bars remained narrow (Supplementary~\autoref{fig:recovery_sir}).
-This highlights that while CNF’s posterior uncertainty is imperfectly calibrated in a formal sense, the practical impact on point estimates and predictive accuracy is minimal.
+PF achieved excellent convergence, with ESS exceeding 2000 and $\mathbf{\hat{R}}$ values close to 1, indicating robust posterior exploration and well-mixed chains (Supplementary Information \nameref{supp:file3}, Tables S3.2 and S3.3).
+CNF, in contrast, showed deviations in SBC diagnostics (Supplementary Information~\nameref{supp:file3}, Fig. S3.14), reflecting limitations of the amortized posterior.
+For $\beta$, this miscalibration is largely consistent across all 12 datasets with SBC histograms predominantly sloping upwards.
+For $\gamma^{-1}$, the histograms did not show one consistent shape.
+The consistency of the $\beta$ bias points to a structural rather than dataset-specific cause, likely rooted in the constrained joint prior, though we do not attempt a full diagnosis here.
+This miscalibration geometry matches the observed offset of CNF relative to PF and HMC: the upward-sloping $\beta$ histogram corresponds to a left-shift in the $\beta$ marginal.

+Notably, these calibration issues did not carry over to parameter recovery, where recovered values aligned closely with the ground truth and error bars remained narrow (Supplementary Information~\nameref{supp:file3}, Fig. S3.16).
+Nonetheless, since the posterior is the primary inferential target, we regard this calibration gap as a genuine limitation of the amortized CNF here rather than a purely formal one, even though its impact on point estimates and predictive accuracy is minimal.

 In summary, CNF and PF both provide robust Bayesian inference for small stochastic compartmental models.
 Across datasets, both methods produced equivalent posterior distributions and predictive performance.
-Notably, CNF, despite being an amortized approach, achieved greater computational efficiency in our experiments, roughly 10-times (Supplementary~\autoref{suppl table: computation times}), while PF excelled in sampling diagnostics.
+Notably, CNF, despite being an amortized approach, achieved greater computational efficiency in our experiments (roughly 10-fold) while PF excelled in sampling diagnostics.
 Moreover, since CNF relies purely on simulations it has consistent computational costs across different parameter vectors.
 In contrast, PF execution times vary greatly, depending on the posterior geometry.
 Additionally, the evaluation of the likelihood can be computationally expensive in regions where outcomes are highly sensitive to parameter changes or when parameter vectors do not fit the data well.